mattteochen/IS23-AM10/README.md

 - `--rmi-port [1024-65535]` the port where server should expose the rmi registry/client should retrieve the stub.
 (Default: `9002`)
 - `--max-connections [0-10]` the maximum number of clients who can connect to the server.
 (Default: `8`) 🔷
 - `--keep-alive [bool]` to set socket keepalive function.
 (Default: `true`) 🔷
+- `--max-player-inactive-ms` to set the max time in milliseconds after a player gets kicked out for inactivity (Default: `120000` =2 min ) 🔷

 🔶 = Command only works in client mode.
 Will be ignored if launched in server mode.